New Michael Moore-backed doc tackles alternative energy

 It’s part of the reason why they had to make it independently.
 Gibbs said he tried for years to get an environmental group on board to help offset the costs, only to be turned down at every door.
 He was further disheartened when, in the film, he approaches people like Jones, McKibben and a local Sierra Club leader, and asks them about their stance on biofuel and biomass.
 Biomass, like wood and garbage, can be used to produce heat and is considered a renewable source of energy.
 It can also be converted to gas or liquid biofuels that can be burned for energy.

 He finds every one ill-prepared to comment on their stance about the biomass process, which the documentary says requires cutting down enormous numbers of trees to produce the woodchips that are converted into energy.
-Neither McKibben nor Jones responded to request for comment from The Associated Press.
+Neither Jones nor McKibben responded to request for comment from The Associated Press.

 “I like so many people in the film and I’m one of those people who wanted to believe all of these years that that was the right path,” Moore said. “(But) I refuse to let us die out.
 I refuse to let this planet die.”